tweedegolf/storage-abstraction/publish/Storage/README.md

 For most storage services `username` and `password` are the credentials, such as key id and secret but this is not mandatory; you may use these values for other purposes.

-The protocol part of the url defines the storage provider and should be one of the members of the `Provider` type:
+The protocol part of the url defines the storage provider and must match the value of one of the keys in the `Provider` type:

 - `local://` &rarr; local storage
+- `aws://` &rarr; Amazon S3 (and fully S3 compatible providers)
+- `gcs://` &rarr; Google Cloud
+- `gs://` &rarr; Google Cloud
+- `azure://` &rarr; Azure Blob Storage
+- `s3://` &rarr; Amazon S3 (and partly S3 compatibles: Backblaze, Cloudflare, Cubbit and MinIO)
 - `minio://` &rarr; MinIO
 - `minio-s3://` &rarr; MinIO S3 API
 - `b2://` &rarr; Backblaze B2
 - `backblaze://` &rarr; Backblaze B2
 - `b2-s3://` &rarr; Backblaze B2 S3 API
 - `backblaze-s3://` &rarr; Backblaze B2 S3 API
-- `s3://` &rarr; Amazon S3
-- `aws://` &rarr; Amazon S3
-- `gcs://` &rarr; Google Cloud
-- `gs://` &rarr; Google Cloud
-- `azure://` &rarr; Azure Blob Storage
 - `r2://` &rarr; Cloudflare R2 Storage
 - `cloudflare://` &rarr; Cloudflare R2 Storage
 - `cubbit://` &rarr; Cubbit Storage

 Note that some providers can be addressed by multiple protocols, e.g. for Google Cloud Storage you can use both `gcs` and `gs`.

-Also note that `s3` and `aws` are different adapters! `aws` only support Amazon S3 and strict compatible whereas `s3` supports Amazon S3, Cubbit, Cloudflare, MinIO S3 and Backblaze S3.
+Also note that `s3` and `aws` are different adapters; `aws` only supports Amazon S3 and strict compatible S3 providers whereas `s3` supports Amazon S3, Cubbit, Cloudflare, MinIO S3 and Backblaze S3.

 <!--
 ```typescript